 Methods of vector calculus are applied to investigate the multidimensional kinematics and dynamics of particles and rigid bodies.
 Both translating and rotating systems are explored using such principles as force, torque, work, energy, impulse, and momentum (linear and angular).
-This course is required for dual-degree engineering students.
 Prerequisites: PHYS 152 and MATH 182.
-MATH 241 is a recommended pre/co-requisite.
+Pre/corequisite: MATH 241 are recommended.